-In aquaponics, the water from the fish tank is rich in nutrients (from fish waste) and is used to feed the plants.
-In turn, the plants clean the water, which is then recirculated back to the fish tank.
+In aquaponics, fish tank water, rich in nutrients (from fish waste), feeds the plants.
+The plants, in turn, clean the water, which is then recirculated back to the fish tank.
 It’s an elegant loop of mutual benefit, a natural dance of give-and-take.

 The science behind aquaponics

 The science behind aquaponics lies in nature’s genius for recycling and synergy.
-In the wild, fish and plants would exist in an ecosystem where waste from one becomes food for the other.
+In the wild, fish and plants exist in an ecosystem where one’s waste becomes the other’s food.
 Aquaponics seeks to replicate this cycle in a controlled environment.

 Understanding the nitrogen cycle